Olympe de Gouges Biography

 (French Playwright, Political Activist, and Advocate for Women's Rights)

-Birthday: May 7, 1748
+Birthday: May 7, 1748 (Taurus)

-Born in: Montauban, France
+Born In: Montauban, France

 Olympe de Gouges was a French social reformer and writer who stressed on women’s rights as citizens.
 She was also a political and social activist who wrote several plays and pamphlets supporting her cause.
 Her most prominent work was the ‘Declaration of the Rights of Woman and of the Citizen,’ as a response to the ‘Declaration of the Rights of Man and of the (Male) Citizen.’
 Her works saw her denounce extremists, both the royalists and the revolutionaries.
 She advocated for a healthy government, but was charged with sedition because of her outspoken nature.
 Following a short trial, she was guillotined to death.
 She is remembered as a pioneer of women’s rights movements, and is said to have inspired many young feminists and writers to follow in her footsteps.